The Proper Dose of Marijuana for New Users

 After regular use, users can usually identify the dosage and strains that best alleviates their symptoms without causing too many side-effects.

-New cannabis users should start with a low-dose of THC, wait to see their individual reaction, and then slowly increase their dosage until the desired results are produced.
+New cannabis users should start with a low-dose of THC, wait to see their individual reaction.
+They should then slowly increase their dosage until the desired results are produced.
+Methods of consumption can change the amount of cannabis needed.
+Patients should also keep in mind, too much THC can trigger anxiety, but CBD can help relieve it.